Plumbing Basics for Landlords: Understanding Piping Ownership and Responsibility

 As a landlord, your concern should be primarily focused on the sanitation sewer system.
 That’s the sewer through which water and waste (sometimes called effluent) exit your properties.
-Although it is possible to run into issues with the pipes that bring water into your properties, most of the piping-related issues you will encounter in the course of business will pertain to clogs, backups and repairs on the sanitary sewer system.
+Although it is possible to run into issues with the pipes that bring water into your properties, most of the piping-related issues you will encounter in the course of business will pertain to clogs, backups, and repairs of the sanitary sewer system.

 Whose Line Is It Anyway?
-Whether the Pipe is Your Responsibility
+Whether the Pipe is Your Responsibility or the County’s

 Plumbing projects can get pricey, fast.